muratk3n/thirdwave/en/README.md

 ---

-The kung-fu vaccine is ineffective.
+The kung-fu vaccine is no good

 WSJ: "Hit Hard by Covid-19, Southeast Asian Countries Turn to Western Vaccines..
 As vaccine supplies open up, Indonesia, Malaysia and the